 To achieve this, the children take part in focused activities that concentrate on developing the children’s speaking and listening skills, building on learning from previous activities.
 We share books and read regularly to the children, helping them to build up a collection of known stories and rhymes.
 The children are exposed to a word rich environment and they are encouraged to use rich vocabulary in their conversations.
 The children have access to the school library and are encouraged to read at home with their parents.

 The development of reading is monitored via ongoing assessment that links to ‘development matters’ a government benchmarking tool.
 Children are given specific challenges such as using story trays and small world toys to retell stories.
 Children are encouraged to use stories through their play.

 In school children read daily in some way, be it with their reading book, through structured activities or through play.
 Any children who we feel are falling behind will get additional opportunities to have a focused read.
 We have a variety of reading books that develop different reading skills.
-We use Rising Stars phonics rockets to support the children with decoding words using their phonics work.
-We also use song birds and Oxford reading tree to develop other reading skills.
+We use the Collins Big Cat reading scheme to support the children with decoding words using their phonics work.
+We also use a range of other books to develop other reading skills.
 We do not change books daily.
 The children are encouraged to read their book three times.

 - The first read will focus on decoding using their phonic knowledge and skills

 - The second read will look at developing the children’s fluency